Looking Closely at the Growth Curve for JFrog Ltd. (FROG)

 FROG’s Market Performance

-FROG stocks went up by 2.80% for the week, with a monthly jump of 21.05% and a quarterly performance of -0.66%, while its annual performance rate touched 3.92%.
-The volatility ratio for the week stands at 4.44% while the volatility levels for the past 30 days are set at 4.84% for JFrog Ltd. The simple moving average for the period of the last 20 days is 10.75% for FROG stocks with a simple moving average of 16.96% for the last 200 days.
+FROG stocks went down by -2.85% for the week, with a monthly jump of 13.97% and a quarterly performance of 11.06%, while its annual performance rate touched 2.35%.
+The volatility ratio for the week stands at 5.37% while the volatility levels for the past 30 days are set at 4.99% for JFrog Ltd. The simple moving average for the period of the last 20 days is 4.47% for FROG stocks with a simple moving average of 14.56% for the last 200 days.

 Analysts’ Opinion of FROG